Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Calculation of the reflection response

 where $Z_0=50$~$\Omega$ is the impedance of the transmission line and $Z$ is the total impedance from the circuit's input port.
-In order to account for a frequency-dependent accumulation of phase in the transmission line connection between the circuit's input port and the room-temperature detector, we corrected the phase of the calculated reflection $\Gamma$ by adding an empirical phase shift (in radian) $-0.192 f_\textrm{c} [\textrm{MHz}] + 19.83$ obtained from the reflection spectrum measured as described in Sec.~\ref{sec:setup}.
-Fig.~\ref{fig:18} shows the comparison between the measured (solid lines) phase (a) and amplitude (b) of the reflected signal and the corresponding quantities (dashed lines) calculated from the circuit model with $L=0.777$~nH, $C_\textrm{par}=1.635$~pF, $R_\textrm{L}=0.5$~$\Omega$, $C_\textrm{L}=0.3$~pF, $R=2.5$~$\Omega$, $C_1=10$~pF and $C_2=95$~pF.
+In order to account for a frequency-dependent accumulation of phase in the transmission line connection between the circuit's input port and the room-temperature detector, we corrected the phase of the calculated reflection $\Gamma$ by adding an empirical phase shift (in radian) $-0.192 f [\textrm{MHz}] + 19.83$ obtained from the reflection spectrum measured as described in Sec.~\ref{sec:setup}.
+Fig.~\ref{fig:13} shows the comparison between the measured (solid lines) phase (a) and amplitude (b) of the reflected signal and the corresponding quantities (dashed lines) calculated from the circuit model with $L=0.777$~nH, $C_\textrm{par}=1.645$~pF, $R_\textrm{L}=0.5$~$\Omega$, $C_\textrm{L}=0.3$~pF, $R=2.5$~$\Omega$, $C_1=10$~pF and $C_2=95$~pF.
 Note that the voltage-tunable varactor was added only in later experiments, therefore is not considered in this model.
 In this calculation, we assumed the cell impedance without electrons corresponding to $C_\textrm{p}=1.7555$~pF and $R_\textrm{p}=\infty$.
-Together with the chosen value of the parasitic capacitance $C_\textrm{par}$, the above value of $C_\textrm{p}$ determines the resonant frequency of the reflection signal $f_0=108.43$~MHz, which is close to the one independently obtained from the fitting described in Sec.~\ref{sec:setup}.
-Note that, unlike the earlier fitting method, our circuit model does not account for the asymmetry of the signal due to the multiple reflection induced by the impedance mismatching in the transmission line.
+Together with the chosen value of the parasitic capacitance $C_\textrm{par}$, the above value of $C_\textrm{p}$ determines the resonant frequency of the reflection signal of 108.43~MHz, which is close to the one independently obtained from the fitting described in Sec.~\ref{sec:setup}.
+Note that, unlike the fitting method used in Sec.~\ref{sec:setup}, our circuit model does not account for the asymmetry of the signal by an arbitrary impedance element representing impedance mismatch between a feed line and resonator~\cite{prob2015rsi}.
 Also, we found that the above choice of $C_2$, which differs from the capacitance (56~pF) of a surface-mount capacitor used in the circuit, gives a better fit to the quality factor and coupling that match those obtained from the fitting described in Sec.~\ref{sec:setup}.
-A likely reason for this deviation is that the input port of the tank circuit PCB is connected to the transmission line through the direction coupler (see Fig.~\ref{fig:1}(b) in the main text), which effectively reduces its coupling to the feedline.
+A likely reason for this deviation is that the input port of the tank circuit PCB is connected to the transmission line through the directional coupler (see Fig.~\ref{fig:2}(b) in the main text), which effectively reduces its coupling to the feedline.
 Using this model, we can find the change in the reflection signal due to the variation in the cell impedance and compare it with the experimental results.
-As an example, the dashed line in Fig.~\ref{fig:5}(b) in the main text shows the calculated change in the in-phase component of $\Gamma$ due to the capacitive and resistive changes of the cell impedance of $\delta C_\textrm{p}=170$~aF and $R_\textrm{p}=-0.7$~M$\Omega$, respectively.
+As an example, Fig.~\ref{fig:14} shows comparison between the measured demodulated refection response (solid line) and the simulated response (dashed line).
+The measured response was obtained by applying 3~V$_\textrm{p-p}$ modulation in addition to a dc bias of -60~V to the guard electrodes (see Fig.~\ref{fig:5}(a) in the main text).
+Correspondingly, the simulated response is given by the difference between the in-phase components of the reflection coefficients calculated for two values of the guard voltage of $-58.5$ and $-60$~V. The agreement is excellent.
+From this calculations, we find that the above voltage modulation causes the variations of the capacitive and resistive contributions to the cell's impedance of about $\pm 40$~pF and $\mp 0.17$~M$\Omega$, respectively, with a corresponding variation of the electron pool radius of $\pm 0.02$~mm.
+The results of simulations for different dc bias voltages applied to the guard electrodes are shown in Fig.~\ref{fig:6} in the main text.